-Duchess Meghan’s Sister Will Make At Least $180k Off Of Royal Baby
+Duchess Meghan’s Sister Will Make At Least $180,000 Off Of Royal Baby

 The rep continues saying that Samantha has “every right to celebrate the birth” of her half-niece or nephew by providing color commentary on Duchess Meghan’s childhood and upbringing.

-Duchess Meghan famously froze out her entire father’s side of the family after her father Thomas Markle and Samantha tried to publicly turn their connection into a payday and asked Meghan for her help to do so,
+Duchess Meghan famously froze out her entire father’s side of the family after her father Thomas Markle and Samantha tried to publicly turn their connection into a payday and asked Meghan for her help to do so.

-While initially much of the media wanted to hear what Samantha Markle had to say, the tide has turned against the Duchess’ half-sister, who now has interviewers calling her out for what has been seen as “bullying” behavior.
+While initially much of the media wanted to hear what Samantha Markle had to say, the tide has turned against the Duchess’s half-sister, who now has interviewers calling her out for what has been seen as “bullying” behavior.

 The Inquisitr says that in a recent interview with an Australian radio station, Samantha was on the defensive with radio host Kyle Sandilands of KIIS who insisted she was capitalizing on her sister’s name to push her “sh*t book.”